 Rhetoric refers to the art of persuasive speaking or writing.
 A rhetorical analysis is, therefore, an examination of the styles used in an advertisement analysis essay.

 There are three main types of rhetorical strategies used in advertisements.
-These techniques are incorporated into the text of an advertisement, focused on convincing the target audience about something in connection to the product.
+These techniques are incorporated into the text of an ad, focused on convincing the target audience about something connected to the product.

 This refers to moral competence, expertise, and knowledge.
 This strategy appeals to ethics.